It's hard to believe that I run a successful business.

 Like you, I was nervous about spending money on my business before it had made a dollar.
 I wasn’t sure it would work, so how could I “waste” money on something that I wasn’t positive would actually become successful?

-Keep in mind, at this point I’m running three businesses:
+Keep in mind, at this point I’m doing a lot:

 - renovating the camper,